Sentinel boiler: Description

 Sentinel boilers are vertical, as was common for many designs of steam wagon, so as to reduce the effects of tilting due to hill climbing or uneven roads disturbing the water level.
 It also provides a compact boiler that leaves adequate space in the cab for the crew, controls and coal bunker, whilst leaving as much as possible of the wagon's overall length available for the useful load.

 The boiler is a watertube boiler, with these tubes contained within a vertical, cylindrical outer drum.
 This drum is double-walled and forms a water jacket around the boiler, with a large vertical flue within.
 The inner flue has a complex cross section.
 It is stepped in three diameters, tapering towards the top.
 The central region is square in section, rather than round.

 The main heating surface is provided by water-tubes in this squared section.
 These tubes are short, straight and pass between the flat faces of the squared section in a grid pattern.
 There are eight layers of tubes, four banks of six each way.

 A space is left in the centre of the water-tube banks for the firing chute.
 The firebox is top-fired (and lit) through this chute and there is no side firedoor.
 The lower part of the water-jacketed barrel surrounds the firebox.
 The narrow waterspace here encourages rapid steam raising.
 Firing is simple, with a thick fire relative to its area and fuel simply poured down.
 Beneath the grate is a water-filled ashpan, to prevent hot embers falling onto the road.
 Draught is controlled by a damper in the side of the ashpan, between the grate and the water tray.

 Above the tube nest the water space widens to form an increased reservoir, protecting against tilting.
 Sentinel's drawings permitted a hill climb gradient of 1 in 6, approximately 9.5°.
 Modern regulations for buses require a safe tilt of 35°.
 The narrowed flue in this area is used, where fitted, to house the superheater.

 An unusual feature of the Sentinel boiler was the "exhaust drying box", a small reheater, in the upper part of the boiler flue, immediately before the blastpipe nozzle.
 This heated the exhaust steam to avoid it condensing into a visible white plume.
-It was a requirement of the Highways and Locomotives (Amendment) Act 1878 that engines should "consume their own smoke".
+It was a requirement of the Highways and Locomotives (Amendment) Act 1878 (41 & 42 Vict. c.
+77) that engines should "consume their own smoke".